 Update: the truly great news following this premiere is that Kronos has commissioned 4 additional compositions from Peni!

 Peni Candra Rini, PhD (b.
 1983) is a renowned Javanese singer, composer, and faculty member at the Indonesian Institute of the Arts.
-During the spring 2023 semester she will be teaching as a Visiting Fulbright Artist-Scholar at the University of Richmond.
-She will direct Rumput and Gamelan Raga Kusuma, and join us in multiple performances and recordings.
+In Spring 2023 Peni taught as a Visiting Fulbright Artist-Scholar at the University of Richmond.
+When visiting and touring the US, she completes residencies as guest-director of Rumput and Gamelan Raga Kusuma, and joins us in performances and recordings.

 Raised in an artistic family in a small fishing village in East Java, Peni first began studying voice at the age of 5 under her father, a village shadow master.
 She later moved to the Central Javanese city of Solo to study at the Indonesian National Conservatory of the Arts, where she completed her doctorate and was hired as faculty in 2020.
 She is a master of several traditional forms and is regarded as one of Indonesia’s most daring young composers, one of only a handful of female composers in the majority-Muslim nation.